Ardhat/docs/configuration.md

 #### Writing to HAT eeprom

-By default {{<ardhat>}} this is enabled.
+By default on the {{<ardhat>}} this is enabled.
 To disable remove the solder jumper bridge from the CFG jumper next to the RTC output pin.

 #### Radio antenna